Girl standing in the foreground, children (blurry) on the floor in the background

 2023

-In January, a new article by REACH investigators will be published!
+In January, a new article by REACH investigators was published!
 The work was facilitated by a prior NEA award:

 • Brown, E.D., Weaver, Z., Streich, M., Shivde, G., & Garnett, M.L.
 (2023).
 Cortisol across preschool day relates to teacher ratings of executive functioning for children facing economic hardship.
 Early Childhood Research Quarterly, 62, 31-40.
 DOI:10.1016/j.ecresq.2022.07.006

-In January, Steven J. Holochwost will lead a professional development session on social-emotional learning for teachers from Prince George’s County Public Schools in association with Arts for Learning Maryland and the previously awarded Education Innovation and Research Grant.
+Steven J. Holochwost led a professional development session on social-emotional learning for teachers from Prince George’s County Public Schools in association with Arts for Learning Maryland and the previously awarded Education Innovation and Research Grant.

-On March 23-25, the following REACH studies will be presented at the Biennial Meeting of the Society for Research in Child Development to be held in Salt Lake City, Utah:
+In March, the following REACH studies were presented at the Biennial Meeting of the Society for Research in Child Development in Salt Lake City, Utah:

 • Varnell, S., Brown, E.D., Holochwost, S., Wolf, D.P., Allen, A., Malatesta, J., Garnett, M.L., & Velazquez-Martin, B. (2023, March).
 Visual Arts Activities Relate to Interest and Cortisol for Children in Head Start Preschool.